RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 Next, let's fill in the class by creating a new RESTful endpoint which will be used by OpenShift to probe our services.
 Open empty Java class: `src/main/java/com/redhat/coolstore/InventoryHealthCheck.java` and the follwing logic will be put into a new Java class.

+Replace the following codes with the exsiting entire codes:

 ~~~java
 package com.redhat.coolstore;